 When working with yoga therapy clients, knowing what NOT to do is just as important as taking the right treatment approach.
-In this segment, Brandt shares advice about working with plantar fasciitis, and stresses how to avoid aggravating this common and painful issue.
+In this segment, Brandt shares advice from his yoga therapy practice about working with plantar fasciitis, and stresses how to avoid aggravating this common and painful issue.

 There’s a couple things you want to look at with plantar fasciitis.
 One would be, you know the condition itself is like a shortened fascial state like on the foot but usually it includes the calf and up the hamstrings.
 So at some point you’re gonna have to stretch that.
 So it’s not difficult to figure out how to do that if you’re a yoga teacher, but what’s not as obvious maybe is if you look behind someone if they’re supinating or pronating that would need to be corrected too.
 So you’d have to look at, or my advice would be to look at them standing from behind and see if you can get those Achilles tendons to line up straight, if they’re not, you lift their toes and have them form arches and possibly you figure out how to get their feet back into neutral so that would be one thing.
 And then when they’re not symptomatic or really warmed up, you’d want to very gently lengthen the fascia on their feet, and their calves, and possibly their hamstrings.